Credit Suisse banker dispute shows challenge of CEO's new strategy

 The Swiss bank is asking the court to block the five, all former managing directors, from using proprietary information it said they obtained before quitting.
 Credit Suisse did not name Jefferies Group as a defendant in the case.

-Lawyers for the bankers and Jefferies could not immediately be reached to comment.
+Lawyers for the bankers could not immediately be reached to comment.
 Credit Suisse declined to comment.

+"The allegations are inaccurate and the claim is meritless," a Jefferies spokesman said.

 The departure of the five to Jefferies raised eyebrows on Wall Street.
 Several of them had worked at Credit Suisse for over a decade.
 But in court filings, their lawyers argued they had little choice but to leave Credit Suisse to foster their careers, since the Swiss bank was moving away from "investment banking."